 Brent thought his dad had aged but was pleased to see that he seemed to have recovered fully from the bullet wound.

 James had a lot to think about on the journey home.
 He had gone to see Brent intending to persuade him to seek an appeal against his sentence on the grounds that he had lied when he said he knew about the gun and that he did it to support his friend.
 But now having spoken to Brent, James realised that things had changed.
 The boy was now a young man.
-He’d made a decision and was sticking to it, he was taking responsibility for his actions.
+He’d made a decision and was sticking to it.
+He was taking responsibility for his actions.
 As James drove away he began to think about his own life and what was ahead.